microsoft/nn-Meter/docs/builder/prepare_backend.md

 #### 2. Get TFLite Benchmark Model
 The `benchmark_model` is a tool provided by [TensorFlow Lite](https://www.tensorflow.org/lite/), which can run a model and output its latency.
 Because nn-Meter needs to parse the text output of `benchmark_model`, a fixed version is required.
 For the convenience of users, we have released a modified version of `benchmark_model` based on `tensorflow==2.1`.
 Users could download our modified version of `benchmark_model` from [here](https://github.com/microsoft/nn-Meter/blob/dev/rule-tester/material/inference_framework_binaries/benchmark_model).

 NOTE: in the situation to deal with customized test case, our `benchmark_model` is probably not suitable.
-Users could follow [official guidance](https://www.tensorflow.org/lite/performance/measurement) to build benchmark tool with new version `TensorFlow Lite`.
+Users could follow [Official Guidance](https://www.tensorflow.org/lite/performance/measurement) to build benchmark tool with new version `TensorFlow Lite`.
 Meanwhile, the class of `LatencyParser` may need to be refined.
 We are working to release the source code of this modified version.

 #### 3. Setup Benckmark Tool on Device

 Push the `benchmark_model` to edge device by specifying its serial (if any).

 ``` Bash
 adb [-s <device-serial>] push bazel-bin/tensorflow/lite/tools/benchmark/benchmark_model /data/local/tmp

 # add executable permission to benchmark_model
 adb shell chmod +x /data/local/tmp/benchmark_model
 ```